Getting Started

 .
 A very general prompt for condensing histories can be found atconfigs/prompts/condense.prompt

-, so for base installs it will not need to be modified. -
+, so for base installs it will not need to be modified, but it can be adjusted as desired. -

 chains:chain:MODEL_NAME